-The Council has agreed the Redbridge Corporate Plan 2022-26 which has a set of objectives, activities, and measures against them.
-This means there is a clear visible link between the Councils work and the impacts they have on Redbridge.
+The Redbridge Corporate Plan 2022-26 agreed by Council sets out the Council's ambitions for the Borough and the priority programmes to make Redbridge a great place for everybody.
+The Plan has a set of objectives, activities, and measures against them.
+This means there is a clear visible link between the Council's work and the impacts they have on Redbridge.

-The Council will produce an annual state of the borough report to test progress and detailed quarterly performance updates to track changes.
+The Council produces an annual state of the borough report on the progress and detailed quarterly performance updates to track changes.

 The Council recognises that being able to make real change it also needs to make more noise about Redbridge.
-This means the Council needs to be fighting for more resources, encouraging new businesses to move here and make Redbridge a centre of education excellence including a new university campus.
+This means the Council needs to be lobbying for more resources, encouraging new businesses to move here and make Redbridge a centre of education excellence including a new university campus.

-The Corporate Plan provides a guide to what the Council is committed to doing and is confident that its efforts will make a real difference to the lives of people who live here and provide a positive future for our borough
+The Corporate Plan provides a guide to what the Council is committed to doing and is confident that its efforts will make a real difference to the lives of people who live here and provide a positive future for our borough.